 (2) For the purposes of the definition of “multi-storey multi-unit development”, a building that is attached to another building is not to be regarded as part of that other building unless it is structurally reliant upon that other building.

-[Regulation 3 amended in Gazette 8 Apr 2003 p.
-1100.]
+[Regulation 3 amended: Gazette 8 Apr 2003 p.
+1100; 11 May 2012 p.
+2059-60.]

 Part 2 — Multi-storey multi-unit developments

-[Heading inserted in Gazette 8 Apr 2003 p.
+[Heading inserted: Gazette 8 Apr 2003 p.
 1100.]

-4. Exemption from Part 3A of the Act — contracts entered into before building licence issued
+4. Exemption from Part 3A of the Act — contracts entered into before building permit granted

-(1) Residential building work for or in respect of a multi-storey multi-unit development for which a building licence is to be issued after these regulations commence is exempt from the requirements of Part 3A of the Act if, for each building contract or sale contract in respect of the building work that —
+(1) Residential building work for or in respect of a multi-storey multi-unit development for which a building permit is to be granted is exempt from the requirements of Part 3A of the Act if, for each building contract or sale contract in respect of the building work that —

-(a) the builder has entered into before the building licence is to be issued; and
+(a) the builder has entered into before the building permit is to be granted; and

 (b) is in force at that time,